 Experience Historical Bryggen

-In the heart of Bergen you will find the characteristic wharf structure called Bryggen.
-This well-known building mass is not only the pride of the city, but also the third most popular attraction in Norway.
-Whether it is summer or winter, this historical area is a lively place to visit and a must-see for anyone visiting Bergen.
-Shops and restaurants are found nestled together.
-However, with roots all the way back to the year 1000 this is a historical gem just waiting to be explored.
+The characteristic wharf, Bryggen, stands in the heart of Bergen.
+These well-known buildings are not only the pride of the city, but also one of the most popular attractions in Norway.
+Whether it is summer or winter, this historical area is a lively place to visit and a must-see for anyone visiting.
+Along the streets and alleyways are craft shops and restaurants nestled together.
+With roots all the way back to the year 1000, this is a historical gem just waiting to be explored.

-Back when Bergen was one of the largest trading cities in Northern Europe, it was an economical centre.
+Historically, Bergen was one of the largest trading cities in Northern Europe and an economic hub.
 The majority of the buildings still standing were erected after a big fire in 1702.
-Today, a total of 61 protected houses remain, which is just a fourth of the original agglomeration of buildings.
-The old meets new and modern in this UNESCO world heritage site but a whisper of its historical past still lies in the air.
+Today, a total of 61 protected houses remain, which is just a quarter of the original wharf.
+Step back in Norwegian time into a UNESCO world heritage site where a whisper of its historical past still lies in the air.

-One of the best kept structures in the wharf area is Finnegaarden.
-Here you will get a unique insight into the period of when the Hanseatic League dominated the city.
-It is said to have been the German Office’s largest and grandest merchant stows.
-Today, it works as a museum and showcases how life used to be for leagues members.
-As a visitor here you will walk the same floors as they once did with the original interior and furnishings surrounding you.
-A complex called ‘Schøtstuene’ is also worth visiting.
-These are a collection of reconstructed buildings which once worked as a dining and meeting place for the German traders.
+One of the best-kept structures in the wharf area is Finnegaarden.
+Here you will get a unique insight into the period when the Hanseatic League dominated the city.
+It is said to have been the largest and grandest stows of the German Office.
+Today, it is as a museum that showcases how life used to be for league members.
+Here, you can walk the same floors as traders once did with the original interior and furnishings surrounding you.
+The complex called Schøtstuene is also worth visiting; a collection of reconstructed buildings that once worked as a dining and meeting place for the German traders.

-Against all odds Bryggen still stands and is an area where you can relive the city’s past, whilst enjoying a nice walk or a meal at one of many eateries.
-The venerable buildings also house a maze of small alleyways sprinkled with some of Bergens unique shops and galleries.
-Local artists thrive and there are unique pieces of art which make good souvenirs.
-With a location other hotels only can dream of Radisson Blu Royal Hotel, Bergen is an ideal starting point for anyone wanting to explore the historical trading area.
+Along this wharf, you can relive the city’s past, whilst enjoying a nice walk or a meal at one of many eateries.
+The venerable buildings also house a maze of small alleyways sprinkled with some of Bergen’s unique shops and galleries.
+Local artists thrive and there are many unique pieces of art, which make the perfect souvenirs.
+The Radisson Blu Royal Hotel, Bergen stands next to Bryggen and is the ideal starting point for exploring this historical trading area.